Matijaa01/TemperatureConverter/README.md

 # TemperatureConverter
-Simple temperature converter that covers Fahrenheit, Celsius and Kelvin
+Simple temperature converter that covers Fahrenheit, Celsius and Kelvin written in Java